Stripe PHP Payment Integration Guide

-How Stripe Integration Works in PHP Without a Framework
+Stripe Integration in PHP: The Full Payment Flow Without a Framework featured image

-Stripe deprecated the older Checkout session approach for many use cases and moved to the PaymentIntent model as the standard integration path.
+Stripe moved to the PaymentIntent model as the standard integration path, deprecating older approaches that relied on Checkout sessions for many use cases.
 A PaymentIntent tracks a single payment from creation through confirmation to completion.
-It holds metadata about the amount, currency, and payment method types, and it returns a client secret that your frontend uses to finalise the payment.
+It holds the amount, currency, payment method types, and returns a client secret that your frontend uses to finalise the transaction.

-• Client: Use Stripe.js to collect card details and confirm the payment using the client secret.
+• Client confirms the payment: Stripe.js collects card details in the browser and confirms the payment using the client secret from your server.

-This separation means sensitive card data never touches your server.
-Stripe.js handles collection on the client side and passes a secure token to Stripe directly.
-Your PHP application only ever deals with the PaymentIntent ID and status, never with raw card numbers.
+This separation is fundamental to how Stripe PHP payment integration works.
+Sensitive card data never touches your server.
+Stripe.js collects the information client-side and passes a secure token directly to Stripe.
+Your PHP application only handles the PaymentIntent ID and its status, never raw card numbers.

 Setting Up the Stripe PHP Library

-Install the official Stripe PHP library via Composer:
+Install the official Stripe PHP library using Composer:

 composer require stripe/stripe-php

-Set your API keys as environment variables.
+Store your API keys as environment variables.
 Never hardcode keys in source files.
-In a typical PHP setup using a .env file and a library like vlucas/phpdotenv:
+Use a .env file with a library like vlucas/phpdotenv to load them at runtime:

 STRIPE_SECRET_KEY=sk_test_xxxxxxxxxxxxxxxxxxxxxxxx